 Applications Open for the Lumières d’Europe Session of the George Enescu Festival

-The course, which runs from September 1 to 10, 2025, allows young musicians to rehearse with professionals, as well as attend lectures on philosophy, literature, science, and history
+Under the artistic direction of David Grimal, the course will offer young musicians the opportunity to rehearse and perform with seasoned professionals, as well as attend lectures on philosophy, literature, science, and history

-Founded in 2021 by David Grimal, Lumières d’Europe is a project that aims to pair music with other disciplines, especially literature, the history of thought, philosophy, and the sciences.
-Taking its cue from the spirit of the Enlightenment, the organization's aim is to position music within its historical, social, political, and scientific contexts.
+Founded in 2021 by violinist and Artistic Director David Grimal, Lumières d’Europe is a multidisciplinary project that seeks to unite music with the humanities, particularly literature, the history of ideas, philosophy, and the sciences.
+Inspired by the spirit of the Enlightenment, the initiative aims to contextualize music within its broader historical, social, political, and scientific frameworks.

-The young musicians will also attend lecture sessions presented by scientists and historians to enrich their intellectual understanding of the music.
-The lectures will be given by the philosopher Paul Audi, the composer and musicologist César Viana, and the political philosopher and essayist Nicolas Tenzer.
-Participants will work on music by Shostakovich, Enescu, Pártos, Schnittke, Silvestrov, Schulhoff, Veress, and Weinberg.
+In addition to their musical work, participants will attend lectures led by philosopher Paul Audi, composer and musicologist César Viana, and political philosopher and essayist Nicolas Tenzer.
+The repertoire for the session will feature works by Mozart, Shostakovich, Enescu, Schnittke, Silvestrov, Schulhoff, and Weinberg.

 Applicants should provide a short video of their playing, as well as a brief biography and a headshot.
 There is no fee to attend: the course is paid for by Les Dissonances.
 Only students from European countries are eligible to apply.